 Cratox team note

-Parmesan cheese provides 29.6g of protein and 421 kcal per 100g, making it a nutrient-dense option for adding flavor and protein to dishes.
-Use it sparingly as a topping for salads or pasta to enhance taste without excessive calories.
+Parmesan cheese contains 29.6g of protein and 421 kcal per 100g, making it a nutrient-dense option for boosting protein intake.
+Use grated parmesan as a topping for salads or pasta dishes to enhance flavor while adding a substantial protein source.

 A fast summary built from the current nutrition profile per 100g.